ziu1986/lesson-code-review/index.md

 >
 > 1. Basic understanding of Git.
 > 2. You need a [GitHub](https://github.com) account.
+> 3. You need a project which where it has been performed some work.
+For instance the modular code development.
 >
 > We will do this exercise on [GitHub](https://github.com) but also
 > [GitLab](https://gitlab.com) and [Bitbucket](https://bitbucket.org) allow